alejandroviegener/ObjectTracker/README.md

     │       └── 02_opencv-multi-tracker-test.py
-    └── source: dir containing the application and packages source code ├── Dockerfile: docker file for the application ├── install.sh: script to install the the application ├── requirements.txt: python requirements file
+    └── source: dir containing the application and packages source code ├── Dockerfile: docker file for the application ├── install.sh: script to install the application ├── requirements.txt: python requirements file
         ├── test.sh: script to execute the module tests ├── tracker: tracker package